mtx13/NLP_Employee_Performance/README.md

 ---
 ## Results<a name="results"></a>

-Addition of the sentiment scoring increase the weighted f1 score by 8.7%.
+Addition of the sentiment scoring did increase the weighted f1 score by 8.7%.
 The sentiment scoring did aid in the predictions but with the max f1 score of 0.39, deep learning is likely still a better option.

 Inclusion of the Ordinal Classifier actually dropped the f1 score by 6.0%.
 This project seems to indicate that performance ratings are best represented as that nine-box matrix and not as an ordered list.